mehedi-shafi/computer-graphics-lab/README.md

 3. Bresenham Line Drawing Algorithm.
 4. Mid-point Circle Drawing Algorithm.
 5. Drawing Martyr Monument Using Mid-point Circle Algorithm.
+6. Solution of lab final questions.
+Attached with the readme in that folder.

 > Drop by issues if you face any error.
 Feel free to update.
 Cheers.